richtastic/ff/src/3DR/wiki/app.md

 	swap an edge only if it reduces the total COST
 	=> need to prioritize on maximal cost-reducing vertex switch (greedy)

+optimumTriangleTextureImageAssignment

+UpdateTextureVertexFromViews

+- is the intersection code correct?

+=> visualize why it fails?